Domains of discontinuity of Lorentzian affine group actions: Introduction

-There is a substantial body of literature, going back to the pioneering work of Margulis \cite{Margulis}, on properly discontinuous non-amenable groups of affine transformations, see e.g. \cite{Abels, AMS02, AMS11, Drumm, DGK, GLM, Mess}, and numerous other papers.
+There is a substantial body of literature, going back to the pioneering work of Margulis \cite{Margulis}, on properly discontinuous non-amenable groups of affine transformations, see e.g. \cite{Abels, AMS02, AMS11, Drumm, DGK, GLM, Mess}, and numerous other papers, in particular, the recent survey \cite{DDGS}.
 In this paper we address a somewhat related question of nonemptyness of domains of proper discontinuity of discrete groups acting on affine spaces:

 \begin{question} Which discrete subgroups $\Ga< Aff(\R^n)$ have nonempty discontinuity domain in the affine space $\R^n$? \end{question}

 In this paper we limit ourselves to the following setting: Suppose that $\Ga< \R^n \rtimes O(n-1,1)< Aff(\R^n)$ is a discrete subgroup such that the linear projection $\ell: \Ga\to O(n-1,1)$ is a {\em faithful representation with convex-cocompact image}, see e.g. \cite{Bowditch} for the precise definition.
 Given a representation $\ell: \Ga\to O(n-1,1)$, the affine action of $\Ga$ is determined by a cocycle $c\in Z^1(\Ga, \R^{n-1,1}_\ell)$.
 Even in the case $n=3$ and $\ell(\Ga)$ a Schottky subgroup of $O(2,1)$ (which is the setting of Margulis' original examples), while some actions are properly discontinuous on the entire $\R^3$ (as proven by Margulis, see also \cite{GLM} for a general description of such actions), nonemptyness of domains of discontinuity for {\em arbitrary} $c$ does not appear to be obvious\footnote{The reaction to the question that we observed included: ``clearly true", ``clearly false", ``unclear".}.